-This is turned into one of my favorite little projects to do because not only is it quick, but it’s personalized, hand-crafted, and inexpensive!
+This has turned into one of my favorite little projects to do because not only is it quick, but it’s personalized, hand-crafted, and inexpensive.

-Coolest thing is that all you need are 2 pieces of pretty (and THICK!) scrapbook paper (one for the lid, one for the base), and some basic supplies, and anyone can make it!
+The coolest thing is that all you need are 2 pieces of pretty, thick scrapbook paper (one for the lid, one for the base), and some basic supplies and anyone can make it!

-Okay, so quick– go grab your scrapbook paper, because I know you have some!
+Okay, so quick– go grab your scrapbook paper.

 Then go grab some awesome little treats….toys….candy…..really, anything that will fit inside a 4 x 4 box…..